Paper checks are a hassle for both businesses and their customers.

 And finally, when the check does arrive at the business, the use of paper records and invoices can increase the risk of both fraud and error.

 With so many opportunities for fraud or error, it’s possible that customers may be reluctant or unwilling to pay via paper check.
 Fortunately, ACH payments are much more secure than paper checks.

 ACH payments can’t be lost in the mail, cut out all intermediaries, and reduce the risk of fraud and tampering.
-ACH payments eliminate the security risks of paper checks, increasing the chance that your customers will feel safe to do business with your company.
+By eliminating the security risks associated with paper checks and typically requiring explicit authorization through an ACH form, ACH payments significantly increase the likelihood that your customers will feel secure when conducting business with your company.

 ACH payments are convenient for both you and your customers.